Rules of Conduct

 c) In the event of an issue regarding the infringement of the Lorenzo de’ Medici Rules of Conduct, the Institute reserves the right to notify a student’s parents, legal guardian(s), educational program, home institution, and relevant law enforcement agencies regarding all information relating to the incident.

-d) By signing the LdM Rules of Conduct, the student authorizes the Institute to provide information to the student’s parents, legal guardian(s), educational program, and/or home institution in cases of serious violation or incident, including but not limited to severe illness/injury, criminal activity, sexual harassment, and/or sexual assault.
+d) By signing the LdM Rules of Conduct, the student authorizes the Institute to provide information to the student’s parents, legal guardian(s), educational program, and/or home institution in cases of serious violation or incident, including but not limited to severe illness/injury, mental health concern, criminal activity, sexual harassment, and/or sexual assault.

 7) Confidentiality Policy